isLonerism/managed-resource-operator/README.md

 ## Deployment

 Deploying Managed Resource Operator within your cluster is pretty straightforward.
+Note that the operator will need to be deployed in the **managed-resource-operator-system** namespace.

 #### Prerequisites